 RTS#/DTR# output may be used for hardware flow control by setting EFR bit-6 to logic 1.
-When Auto RTS/DTR is selected, an interrupt will be generated when the receive FIFO is filled to the programmed trigger level and RTS/DTR# will de-assert (HIGH) at the next upper trigger.
-RTS/DTR# will re-assert (LOW) when FIFO data falls below the next lower trigger.
+When Auto RTS/DTR is selected, an interrupt will be generated when the receive FIFO is filled to the programmed trigger level and RTS/DTR# will de-assert (HIGH) at the next upper trigger or selected hysteresis level.
+RTS/DTR# will re-assert (LOW) when FIFO data falls below the next lower trigger or selected hysteresis level (see FCTR bits 4-7).
 The RTS# or DTR# output must be asserted (LOW) before the auto RTS/DTR can take effect.
 The selection for RTS# or DTR# is through MCR bit-2.
 RTS/DTR# pin will function as a general purpose output when hardware flow control is disabled.